GunnarKarlsson/nibbble/README.md

     Artwork:

-    .png files are Copyright Gunnar Karlsson and are not covered by the Apache License.
+    Artwork assets (png files): Copyright © Gunnar Karlsson 2011 - 2013 and are not covered by the Apache License.